Proxmox vs. Kubernetes: Choosing the Right Platform

 Running Kubernetes on Proxmox, like any infrastructure project, presents occasional challenges.
 This section helps you troubleshoot common issues, find community support, and stay updated with the latest advancements.

-Solve Common Issues
+Common Kubernetes on Proxmox Issues

 When setting up your Kubernetes cluster on Proxmox, you might encounter issues such as nodes not joining the cluster.
 If this happens, double-check your network configuration and ensure the kubelet service is running on each worker node.
 On the master node, ensure your cluster is properly initialized and configured.
 For a deeper dive into Proxmox and Kubernetes, check out this comprehensive guide.
 Resource management is another common hurdle.
 Implement resource monitoring tools that offer insights at both the container and node level.
 This granular view allows you to pinpoint resource-intensive containers and make informed decisions about resource allocation.